Crimson Queen

 (1820-1897)

-Beginning in the mid-1960s Acer palmatum variant dissectum forma atropurpureum 'Crimson Queen' was by many regarded the best dissectum or laceleaf Japanese maple until 'Red Dragon' began to displace it to large extent in public sentiment, because 'Red Dragon' remains redder through summer.
+Crimson Queen Beginning in the mid-1960s, Acer palmatum variant dissectum forma atropurpureum 'Crimson Queen' was by many regarded the best dissectum or laceleaf Japanese maple -- until 'Red Dragon' began to displace it to large extent in public sentiment, because 'Red Dragon' remains redder through summer.

-It is generally encountered in the four to six foot range of height, & ten feet wide.
-It will require artful, restrained pruning & training to certainly grow no larger.
+A typical 'Crimson Queen' is generally encountered in the four to six foot range of height, & ten feet wide.
+It requires artful, restrained pruning & training to certainly grow no larger.

 If 'Crimson Queen' is situated in too much sun it will have a tendency to leaf-scorch at high summer, spoiling the perfection of its color.